Bactericidal/Permeability-Increasing protein (BPI) ELISA Kit

 BACKGROUND

-Bactericidal/permeability-increasing protein (BPI) is a 456 residue cationic protein which is approx. 50kDa in size, produced only by precursors of polymorphonuclear leukocytes (PMN) and forms part of the innate immune system.
-BPI belongs to a larger group of proteins which are more commonly known as lipid transfer (LT)/LBP family, members of this family possess the ability to bind or attach to many different types of lipid substrates.
-BPI was first identified as a constituent of neutrophil granules, however, subsequently in humans it has be discovered in many other tissues such as peripheral blood monocytes, dermal fibroblasts, eosinophils, nasolachrymal ducts, epithelia of the genital tract, mucosal epithelia of the alimentary canal, lachrymal glands and tears.
+Bactericidal/permeability increasing protein (BPI) is a 456 residue cationic protein which is approx. 50kDa in size, produced only by precursors of polymorphonuclear leukocytes (PMN) and forms part of the innate immune system.
+It belongs to a larger group of proteins which are more commonly known as lipid transfer (LT)/LBP family, members of this family possess the ability to bind or attach to many different types of lipid substrates.

-Bactericidal/permeability-increasing protein has a potent killing activity against gram-negative bacteria and is often referred to as an endogenous antibiotic protein.
-It has the ability to binds to compounds which are known as lipopolysaccharides, these are potent activators of the immune system.
-There is also evidence to suggest that a certain concentration of BPI can prevent this activation process.
-Diseases that are linked with BPI can often be found to contain mutations of BPI or the presence of the antineutrophil cytoplasmic Ab (ANCA) directed against BPI.
+BPI has a potent killing activity against gram-negative bacteria and is often referred to as an endogenous antibiotic protein.
+It binds to compounds which are known as lipopolysaccharides, these are potent activators of the immune system.
+There is also evidence to suggest that a certain concentration of it can prevent this activation process.
+Diseases that are linked with it can often be found to contain mutations of BPI or the presence of the antineutrophil cytoplasmic Ab (ANCA) directed against BPI.

 All reagents supplied need to be stored at 2 °C – 8 °C, unopened reagents will retain reactivity until expiration date.
 Do not use reagents beyond this date.